zwilias/zwilias.github.com/_posts/2016-12-09-unit-test-output-formats-state-of-affairs.markdown

 ### TAP isn't a line based protocol

 Although TAP is a test-based protocol, it is no longer a line-based protocol since the introduction of inline YAML documents.
-By its very nature, a YAML document requires buffering the entire document before parsing it and attaching that result as a diagnostic to whichever test preceded it.
+Intrinsically, a YAML document requires buffering the entire document before parsing it and attaching that result as a diagnostic to whichever test preceded it.
 This means a lot of context tracking.
 Worse, this means a TAP parser cannot report a test result before the next test result arrives, which serves as a trigger that no diagnostics are attached.

 Besides, as subtest results may be reported before the parent test is reported, a TAP parser needs to keep track of its preceding context.